-Fisher & Paykel has been designing products since 1934 and has grown into a global company operating in 50 countries and manufacturing in Thailand, Mexico, China and Italy.
+Designing products since 1934 Fisher & Paykel have grown into a global company operating in 50 countries and manufacturing in Thailand, Mexico, China and Italy.

-Our culture is one of open innovation, which allows people to work collaboratively to find insights and ideas that connect with our customers and respect our planet.
+Fisher & Paykel’s culture is one of open innovation, collaboration and curiosity – one that seeks to uncover insights and ideas that connect with their customers and respect our planet.

 Click the locations below for more information on each showroom.

 Moby Architecture & Interiors has designed a beautiful, bespoke residence in regional Victoria that enhances life and is perfect for site.

 Sympathetically coalescing the original Victorian architecture with the 1980s renovation by architect Mick Jörgensen, Studio Bright’s contemporary extension on Autumn House is masterful.